Braces are for teenageers. Most people would agree with that.

 ClearCorrect – What Is It?

 ClearCorrect offers clear teeth aligners involving no metal, making them nearly invisible.

 You can choose from three different options: Unlimited, Limited 12, and Limited 6.
 Unlimited give patients as many aligners as they need to straighten their teeth.
 Limit 12 gives you 12 sets of aligners, and Limited 6 gives you six aligners.
 Unlimited is the most expensive while Limited 6 is the most affordable.

+With a ClearCorrect treatment, you’ll go through four phases of alignment, each phase involving a new set of clear aligners.
 Each period lasts three weeks and the you would wear them 24/7 except when eating, drinking, or during oral hygiene care.

 When you transition from one step to the next, you should notice results in the alignment of your teeth.
 You’ll also need to have checkups with your dentist throughout the process to ensure everything is going as planned.

 Right now, ClearCorrect is meant for teenagers and adults, although kids who don’t have all of their molars, or senior citizens who have more complicated dental situations could be candidates.
 In any case, you should consult with your dentist before getting invisible teeth aligners.

 Anyone who has the below conditions may be good candidates for ClearCorrect: